DyvakYA/logistic/README.md

  # Getting started

- Before you dive into the material, you should be familiar with various Programming/Software Design Principles (DRY, KISS, YAGNT, SOLID).
+ Before you dive into the material, you should be familiar with various Programming/Software Design Principles (DRY, KISS, YAGNI, SOLID).

   # Warning